git-town/git-town/website2/src/install.md

 ## Uninstall

-To completely remove Git Town from your system:
+To remove Git Town from your system:

 - remove Git Town's aliases: `git town alias false`
 - remove the Git Town configuration from your repositories: in each repo, run